wkf/aviary/README.md

 ## Tests

-To run the tests for all Aviary modules, use lein modules:
+To run the tests for  Aviary, use lein:

-    lein modules test
+    lein test

 ***